 Speaking of old heads, Portugal have the fourth-oldest squad at the World Cup, suggesting that this is a group of players who are very much in their last-chance saloon if they are to win the tournament.
 Experienced centre-back Bruno Alves, Real Madrid defensive pair Fabio Coentrao and Pepe, Monaco central midfielder Joao Moutinho and maverick winger Nani are their other key men, showing they do possess talent beyond Ronaldo's powers.

 Nuno Gomes - who helped fire the Seleccao to the semi-finals of the 2006 World Cup - acknowledged that Bento's squad is far better with the Ballon d'Or winner in it, but has faith in other players too.

 "We will be stronger with the presence of Cristiano in the team," Gomes told Goal.
 "I hope he can recover quickly for the opening match, and can perform with good conditions for the team.
 But we have a good team; there are Nani and several other strikers.
 We also have Joao Moutinho.
 However, with Cristiano of course we are stronger.
 I hope they can perform well to bring Portugal to advance further in World Cup."

-Knocked out in the last two major tournaments by eventual winner Spain — in the 2010 World Cup it was in the second round 1-0, in Euro 2012 it was on penalties in the semifinals — Bento's men have come close to glory on a number of occasions in the past 10 years.
-This time, if Ronaldo can shake off his injury issues and Portugal can drag itself out of a tricky group, it may yet be a dark horse in the competition.
+Knocked out in the last two major tournaments by eventual winners Spain - in the 2010 World Cup it was in the second round 1-0, in Euro 2012 it was on penalties in the semi-finals - Bento's men have come close to glory on a number of occasions in the last 10 years.
+This time, if Ronaldo can shake off his injury issues and they can drag themselves out of a tricky group, Portugal may yet be a darkhorse in the competition.

-The Iberian nation has major tournament experience, the best goal scorer in the world and in its history, along with a track record of turning it up when it matters in recent years.
-Now it just needs to take that final elusive step in Brazil.
+The Iberian nation have major tournament experience, the best goalscorer in the world and in their history, along with a track record of turning up when it matters in recent years.
+Now they just need to take that final elusive step in Brazil.